You can use filters in Adobe Workfront to reduce the amount of information you display on the screen in lists, reports, or other areas.

 For more information about filter modifiers, see Filter and condition modifiers.

-You can create a filter using the standard or beta builder interface in the following ways:
+You can create a filter using the standard or legacy builder interface in the following ways:

-For information about creating a filter using the standard or beta builder interface, see Create or edit filters in Adobe Workfront.
+For information about creating a filter using the standard or legacy builder interface, see Create or edit filters in Adobe Workfront.

 You can build filters using the text mode interface.
 We recommend to build most of the filter statements using the standard or beta builder interface, and to edit the code of the filter only as a final step.
 Building a filter from scratch using the text mode interface alone is not recommended.